Application, Admission to the AAU & Letter of Acceptance

 The first week of the semester is your Orientation Week.
 Attendance is only mandatory on our Welcome Day.
 You will receive a more detailed schedule of the upcoming semester’s Orientation Week prior to your arrival.

-You can register for courses only after enrolling personally at the Admission Office and paying the ÖH fee (obligatory fee for all students in Austria commissioned by the Austrian National Union of Students).
-Please note that course registration is not possible prior to your arrival in Klagenfurt and that you cannot transfer the ÖH fee in advance.
+You can register for courses only after saving your delivery address in MOBIS and paying the ÖH fee (obligatory fee for all students in Austria commissioned by the Austrian National Union of Students).
+Please note that course registration is not possible prior to transferring the ÖH fee.

 The Alpen-Adria-Universität Klagenfurt offers a wide range of degree programmes.